poetic/ember-cli-cordova/README.md

   emberUrl: 'http://10.0.1.12:4200',

   // Whether or not to use liveReload on the device simulator.
 Requires a few
-  // plugins to be installed that come with the starter-kit
+  // plugins to be installed that come with the starter-kit.
+It will cause your
+  // app to not boot up in the browser
   //
-  // default: false
+  // default: false and iOS
-  liveReload: true
+  liveReload: {
+    enabled: false,
+    platform: 'ios'
+  }
 };
 ```